 Child Protection Services

 Child Protection Services (CPS) provides specialist assessment and treatment services to children from birth to 18 years and their families where there is a suspicion of child abuse, psychological maltreatment and/or neglect.
-CPS at the WCH provides these services to families residing within the northern city and northern country areas of Adelaide.
+Child Protection Services at the Women’s and Children’s hospital (WCH) provides these services to families residing within the northern city and northern country areas of Adelaide.